Pre-Medicine Advisement Track

 Allopathic Medicine (MD Programs)

-- Our accepted students' average GPA and MCAT were 3.75 GPA and 511 MCAT, consistent with the national average for matriculants at MD Schools.
+- The average GPA and MCAT were 3.75 GPA and 511 MCAT, consistent with the national average for matriculants at MD Schools.

 - SUNY Oneonta alumni have been accepted to the following MD programs: Albany Medical College, Creighton University School of Medicine, Drexel University, Larner COM - University of Vermont, Medical College of Wisconsin, New York Medical College, Pennsylvania State University, Quinnipiac University, Rochester, Rush University Medical College, Sidney Kimmel Medical College, Stony Brook University, SUNY Brooklyn, SUNY Upstate Medical University, University at Buffalo, Virginia Tech Carilion School of Medicine, Boonshoft SOM - Wright State University.